Arthropod adhesion: Adhesive secretions

-Most bioadhesives use polymers, (carbohydrates and proteins) to create the adhesive and cohesive strength.
+Most bioadhesives use polymers (carbohydrates and proteins) to create the adhesive and cohesive strength.
 Natural adhesives used by both plants and animals are composed of only a few basic components, such as proteins, polysaccharides, polyphenols, and lipids that are mixed in various combinations.
 Natural adhesive chemical and micromechanical functions are often not well understood.
 Adhesives that are for mechanical work are often composed of high-molecular compounds containing proteins, resins, mixtures of long-chain hydrocarbons and mucopolysaccharides, or waxes.
 Defensive adhesive secretions often combine their mechanical effect with a low molecular weight chemical irritant to deter predators.

 There is a great diversity of aliphatic compounds in insect adhesive secretions.
-Aliphatic compounds are a major constituent secretions for some locomotion organs in insects and they are also involved in the formation of defence secretions.
-Adhesives of this type contain only limited amounts or no polar components such as fatty acids, esters, alcohols.
+Aliphatic compounds are a major constituent of secretions for some locomotion organs in insects, and they are also involved in the formation of defence secretions.
+Adhesives of this type contain only limited amounts or no polar components such as fatty acids, esters, and alcohols.
 Often these compounds are temperature sensitive.

 Very little research has been done on classifying and identifying carbohydrates within insect adhesive secretions.
 So far, glucose, trehalose and mucopolysaccharides that contain glucose, galactose, mannose, beta-glucopyranose, and/or (N-acetyl-beta-) glucosamine have been identified as components of insect adhesives.
 Carbohydrates have been found in defense secretions as well as for sticking eggs together.

 Aromatic compounds have been identified in the adhesive defence secretion of termites and ants.
 It is also thought to be used by butterflies to secure eggs.

 Insect adhesives contain a broad spectrum of isoprenoids.
 These compounds have been found in defense mechanisms in some species such as termites.

 Amino acids, peptides, and proteins are nearly always found in insects' adhesive secretions.
 They are employed for adhesion across many functions such as defense, locomotion and cocoon building.

 Arachnid adhesion

 Spiders have independently evolved hairy adhesive pads.
-Their pads do not use an associated fluid and are much similar to many lizards and are not like the hairy pads that are used by insects.
+Their pads do not use an associated fluid and are much similar to many lizards, not like the hairy pads that are used by insects.